Insulin Pumps & Air Bubbles: you don't have to put up with them!

-8. (For Animas insulin pump users:) We suggest holding the clear plunger (not the cartridge/reservoir) when removing the blue plunger attachment.
+- Try holding the clear plunger (not the reservoir) when removing the plunger attachment.
 Twisting the plunger or moving it from side-to-side may draw air back into the cartridge.

-10. Try knocking with your knuckles on the side of the insulin pump, or tapping the corner of the insulin pump gently on the counter during cartridge/reservoir loading and priming.
-This will encourage any bubbles up to the neck of the insulin pump cartridge/reservoir and then out the tubing.
+- Try knocking with your knuckles on the side of the insulin pump, or tapping the corner of the insulin pump gently on the counter while loading the reservoir and priming.
+This will encourage any bubbles up to the neck of the insulin pump reservoir and then out the tubing.

 Find a time in your daily routine to build in a quick check.
 Before bed may be a good time, as your child will likely be monitored less during the night than during the day, so air gaps may go unnoticed for longer overnight.
 Right before you give a bolus may be another good time to check.
 If you find air bubbles, you may disconnect the tubing from the infusion set and then tap/prime until the air bubbles are gone.

-13. If you think there may be air bubbles in the cartridge/reservoir, you could disconnect and then remove the cartridge/reservoir from the insulin pump to check.
+- If you think there may be air bubbles in the reservoir, you could disconnect and then remove the reservoir from the insulin pump to check.
 If you find air bubbles, you could either tap and purge them, or discard the cartridge/reservoir and tubing, replacing with a new set.

-14. Any time you disconnect the tubing from the insulin pump, re-prime before reconnecting.
+- Any time you disconnect the tubing from the insulin pump, re-prime or re-load before reconnecting.

-15. When you change out a “troublesome” cartridge/reservoir, it’s advisable to check for any visible cracks in the seal or plunger.
+- When you change out a “troublesome” reservoir, it’s advisable to check for any visible cracks in the seal or plunger.

-16. You could try cartridges/reservoirs and infusion sets from different lot numbers to see if that makes a difference.
+- You could try pump reservoirs and infusion sets from different lot numbers to see if that makes a difference.

 The above information was reviewed for content accuracy by clinical staff of the Alberta Children’s Hospital Diabetes Clinic.